Fix: Activation of Network Connection Failed in Linux

 bluetoothctl

-5. Now a list of all Bluetooth devices will be shown.
-Then type the following command:
+5. A list of Bluetooth devices will appear.
+Then type:

 bluetoothctl remove AA:BB:CC:DD:EE:FF

-7. Repeat the process for all the Bluetooth devices and then check if the problem is solved.
+7. Repeat for all devices and check if the problem is solved.

 8. If not, check the path of the .crt file.
-If there are spaces in the name of the folder (in which .crt file is stored), remove spaces and then check if the problem is solved.
+If there are spaces in the folder name, remove them, then check if the problem is resolved.

 1. Open the Linux terminal and type: